About Nevada Ballet Theatre

 In December 2012, Nevada Ballet Theatre presented a brand-new and original production of The Nutcracker, complete with new sets, costumes and full orchestra.
 The first production of its kind built for the Reynolds Hall stage, this highly-anticipated production was Artistic Director James Canfield’s first full-length ballet for the company as well as for Las Vegas audiences.

-Celebrating the past with an eye on the future, the company continues to take bold steps forward as it prepares to enter its 2013-2014 Season and its second year as The Smith Center’s Resident Ballet Company.
+Celebrating the past with an eye on the future, the company continues to take bold steps forward as it prepares for its 43rd season of bringing outstanding classical and contemporary works to the Las Vegas community.